-2.5 The General Framework
+2.2.5 The General Framework

-Before going into more details of this kind of proofs, we would like to insist on the fact that in the current general framework, we give the adversary complete access to the cryptographic primitive, but as a black-box.
+Before going into more details of this kind of proofs, we would like to insist on the fact that in the current general framework, we model all the players by (interactive) probabilistic polynomial Turing machines, and we give the adversary complete access to the cryptographic primitive, but as a black-box.
 It can ask any query of its choice, and the box always answers correctly, in constant time.
-Such a model does not consider timing attacks [44], where the adversary tries to extract the secrets from the computational time.
-Some other attacks analyze the electrical energy required by a computation to get the secrets [45], or to make the primitive fail on some computation [13, 16].
+Such a model does not consider timing attacks [42], where the adversary tries to extract the secrets from the computational time.
+Some other attacks analyze the electrical energy required by a computation to get the secrets [43], or to make the primitive fail on some computation [13, 16].
 They are not captured either by this model.